jiahaok/jiahaok.github.io/README.md

 # Personal Website

-Its my persona website
+It's my personal website

 jiahaokuang.xyz

-this is revision 2 of my website incorporating better technologies.
+this is revision 2 of my website with material design.